GoogleCloudPlatform/click-to-deploy-solutions/looker-ai-agent/README.md

 # Looker Data Agent Deployment

 ## Introduction
-In today's data-driven world, the ability to quickly and accurately classify texts is crucial for various applications across industries.
-This guide provides a step-by-step approach to setting up and using Google's Generative AI (GenAI) to classify texts.
-Leveraging the power of GenAI, we will classify texts and store the results in BigQuery.
-The classified data can then be visualized in Looker Studio, offering powerful insights and easy access to meaningful patterns within the texts.
+The Looker Data Agent seamlessly integrates trusted, real-time data into your teams' daily workflows in tools like Google Chat and Slack.
+This guide provides a step-by-step approach to building a conversational analytics interface through connecting Looker data with conversational agents in your team's collaboration platforms.
+Whether you're looking to integrate with Slack, Google Chat, or Teams, this solution provides an efficient method to put real-time data insights directly into the flow of your team's work.

-This guide is designed for users who already have a Google Cloud project and want to explore how to integrate GenAI into their workflows.
-Whether you're looking to categorize customer feedback, filter emails, or classify documents, this solution provides a scalable and efficient method to process and analyze large volumes of text.
+The architecture uses a Google Cloud Run service to connect Looker's API with conversational agents in platforms like Slack or Teams.

-This package will get you up to speed with an infrastructure to classify texts using GenAI, store the texts in BigQuery and then visualise those into a Looker Studio dashboard.
+This guide is designed for users who already have a Google Cloud project and want to query trusted data using natural language in a chat channel and get an immediate, data-backed answer directly from Looker.

 ## Use cases
 The Looker Agent unlocks a wide range of use cases that drive productivity, streamline workflows, and empower everyone to make data-driven decisions.
 Here are some applicable use cases: